kopontheledi/KOPNTH962_BCL2302_Benjamin_KopoNtheledi_ITW9/README.md

 I used CSS and HTML to create my digital resume.I designed it for all devices (small, medium and large).

 I am creating my digital profile for when I am looking for employment I can show my future employers what I can do.
 My resume consists of links to my contact details to make it easier for my futre employers to reach me.
+I also have a figma wireframe that shows the planning of my digital resume.

 https://www.figma.com/file/w54ix2cQNkngRdkihUMk2n/Kopo-Ntheledi's-WireFrame?node-id=0%3A1&t=DCT6TEuXV1zW6axI-1